Overview of Systemic Lupus Erythematosus (Lupus)

 If you have lupus, you may experience periods of illness (flares) and periods of wellness (remission).
 Lupus flares can be mild to serious,and they are unpredictable.
 However, with treatment, many people with lupus can manage the disease.

-Although SLE usually first affects people between the ages of 15 and 45 years, it can occur in childhood or later in life as well.
+Anyone can get lupus; however, women get the disease about nine times more often than men.
+Most often it happens in people between ages 15 and 45 years, but lupus can occur in childhood or later in life as well.

 - Hair loss.

 - Sores, which are usually painless, in the nose and mouth (most often on the roof of the mouth).

 - Change of color in the fingers and toes – blue-purplish, white, or red – from cold and stress (Raynaud’s phenomenon).

 - Swelling in the legs or around the eyes.